Previous dayApril 24, 2026Next day

 7.0 km---✓ ReviewedUSGS →

-This magnitude 2.6 event was detected 54 km W of Mentone, Texas on April 24, 2026, with origin time 20:39 UTC.
-The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.6 earthquake 54 km W of Mentone, Texas at 20:39 UTC on April 24, 2026.
+At a depth of 7.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 31.708°N, -104.176°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24